State capitols reassess safety after violence at US Capitol

 This week's events were “a wakeup call for everybody, both in D.C. and in state capitals all across the country,” said Washington state Rep. J.T.
 Wilcox, the chamber's Republican leader.

+In Ohio, people upset about the death of George Floyd in Minnesota smashed 28 windows at the statehouse.

-In August, protesters temporarily derailed a special legislative session in Idaho.
+Protesters in Idaho temporarily derailed a special legislative session last August.
 And just a few weeks ago, crowds in Oregon forced their way into the Capitol to protest its closure to the public during a special legislative session on coronavirus measures.

+On Friday, Washington Gov. Jay Inslee announced he was activating up to 750 National Guard troops to join state police in patrolling the capitol in Olympia on Monday, when lawmakers return to session.
+He said an area will be set aside for demonstrators to hold rallies.

+“But in light of the most recent insurrection activity, the state cannot tolerate any actions that could result in harm, mayhem or interruption of function of democratic institutions,” he said in a statement.
+“Any illegal intrusion of the Capitol, state buildings or restricted areas will not be tolerated and strictly enforced.”

 An organizer of the planned occupation said in a later Facebook post that the event was canceled, although it's not clear whether others who share right-wing views plan to show up, anyway.